Anytime-Valid Tests of Group Invariance through Conformal Prediction: Testing group invariance with conformal martingales

-a (smoothed) orbit rank, where $\mu_n$ denotes the Haar probability measure on $G_n$ and the sequence $\theta_1,\theta_2,\dots\stackrel{\mathrm{i.i.d}}{\sim} \mathrm{Uniform}[0,1]$ is independent of $\alpha^n$. \end{definition} One can think of $R_n$ as the complementary CDF of the distribution of $\alpha_n$ conditional on $\gamma(X^n)$ evaluated in the data (with added randomization).
-It follows---and this is shown in Theorem~\ref{thm:iid_pvals}---that $R_n$ is uniformly distributed for each $n$. \citet[Theorem 11.2]{vovk2005algorithmic} show that, if the data is generated by a so-called online compression model, then $R_1,R_2,\dots$ are also independent.
-Proposition~\ref{prop:online_model} in the next subsection shows that a sequential group invariance structure gives rise to such an online compression model, so that the conditions to Theorem~11.2 of~\citeauthor{vovk2005algorithmic} hold.
-The consequence is that the smoothed orbit ranks are independent and uniformly distributed under the null hypothesis.
-This is stated in the next theorem, for which we provide a direct proof for completeness in Appendix~\ref{app:proof}. \begin{theorem} If $X_1,X_2,\ldots$ are generated by an element of $\mathcal{H}_0$ as in~\eqref{eq:null} and $\theta_1,\theta_2,\ldots$ have distribution $U^\infty$, then $R^n \perp \gamma(X^n)$ for each $n$ and $R_1,R_2,\ldots$ are distributed according to $U^\infty$. \end{theorem}
+Note that, if the distribution of $\alpha^n$ conditional on $\gamma_n(X^n)$ is continuous, then the smoothing plays no role in~\eqref{eq:pvals}, and $R_n\perp \theta_n$.
+Furthermore, if $A_n$ in Item~\ref{item:con_scores} of Definition~\ref{def:nmi} is chosen properly, a small orbit rank $R_n$ indicates that the observed value of $\alpha_n$ is strange (not conform) compared to the values it would have attained on different elements in the orbit of the data.
+Alternatively, one can think of $R_n$ as the CDF of the distribution of $\alpha_n$ conditional on $\gamma_n(X^n)$ evaluated in the data (with added randomization).
+It follows---and this is shown in Theorem~\ref{thm:iid_pvals}---that each $R_n$ is uniformly distributed on $[0,1]$. \citet[Theorem 11.2]{vovk2005algorithmic} show that, if the data is generated by an online compression model, then $R_1,R_2,\dots$ are also independent.
+Since Corollary~\ref{cor:online_model} shows that a sequential group invariance structure defines an online compression model, it follows that the smoothed orbit ranks form an i.i.d. uniform sequence under the null hypothesis.
+This is stated in the next theorem, for which we provide a direct proof for completeness in~\ref{app:proof} in the supplementary material.